peterhirschberg/adventure/README.md

-# Atari Adventure
+# Adventure: Revisited
-Typescript implementation of Atari's "Adventure" game for the 2600 for web
+TypeScript implementation of Atari's "Adventure" game for the 2600 for web